Official statistics in development

 KPM 8D: Number of DAPs assessments completed within published indicative timescales

-Between April and December 2023, we started four assessments, of which two were completed within the expected timeframe and two took more than two weeks longer to complete than the expected timeframe.
+We have completed five assessments which were started between April (when reporting begins) and December 2023.
+Two of these were completed within the expected timeframe and three took more than two weeks longer to complete than the expected timeframe.

-In 2024, we started 18 assessments.
-Half of these (nine) were completed within the expected timeframe.
-Two were completed within two weeks of the expected timeframe and seven took more than two weeks longer to complete than the expected timeframe.
+We have completed 20 assessments which were started in 2024.
+Nine of these were completed within the expected timeframe.
+Two were completed within two weeks of the expected timeframe and nine took more than two weeks longer to complete than the expected timeframe.

 About KPM 8